nextml-code/next-cvat/docs/api/client.md

 # Client

-The `Client` class is the main entry point for interacting with CVAT.
+The `Client` class is the main entry point for interacting with CVAT through next-cvat.

 ::: next_cvat.client.client.Client
 handler: python